danielver02/ALPS/README.md

 mpirun -np <NP> --oversubscribe ./src/ALPS <input_file.in>
 ```

 For first-time users, we recommend working through our [ALPS Tutorial](tutorial.md).
+The output format of ALPS is described on the [ALPS Output](output.md) page.

 ## 5. License